-1. The command line tool or graphical tool used to execute the transfer will provide the result of the operation, indicating whether it was successful or not.

-Note: Once the file has been successfully transferred, it will be moved to a different location for processing.
-This means that a visual confirmation of the transfer will only be possible for a brief period (typically less than 5 minutes).

-- 2. You should receive an email confirming that your file was received and has been queued for processing.
+- 1. The command line tool or graphical tool used to execute the transfer will provide the result of the operation, indicating whether it was successful or not. - Note: Once the file has been successfully transferred, it will be moved to a different location for processing.
+This means that a visual confirmation of the transfer will only be possible for a brief period (typically less than 5 minutes). - 2.
+You should receive an email confirming that your file was received and has been queued for processing.
 This email notification should include general information about the file including the ZIP file name, time of transfer, and the file's size. - 3.
-Future functionality: All file submission activities will be tracked in the submitter administrative portal.
+All file submission activities will be tracked in the submitter administrative portal.
 The status of a submission will be visible in the submitter portal within minutes of the submission being received.
+Follow the Submissions -> View File Submissions menu option.